thautwarm/rbnf-rts/README.md

     - arith : parser/lexer implementation for arithmetics
     - relax : parser/lexer implementation for a full-featured programming language
     - llvmir: parser/lexer implementation for LLVM IR, nearly full-featured
+    - rbnfjson: a json parser implemented by RBNF.hs and rbnf-rts

 **In each sub-directory of test, you can run tests via directly invoking the test.sh.**, like `cd test/llvmir && bash test.sh`